TheTelesto/MealsApp/README.md

 ## 🚀 Live Demo

-Visit the live application: [Your GitHub Pages URL will go here]
+Visit the live application: https://thetelesto.github.io/MealsApp/

 ## 🛠️ How to Use